 Happily, by the end of the story in 1776, Fry and the rest of Virginia have united with the Bay Colony.
 The film concludes with a romantic depiction of the Fifth Virginia Convention, which, among other resolutions, unanimously voted to declare independence from Britain.

-I did enjoy the pleasant walk from my hotel to the Capitol and even spotted Gen. and Mrs. George Washington out for a ride.
+I did enjoy the pleasant walk from the Williamsburg Lodge to the Capitol and even spotted Gen. and Mrs. George Washington out for a ride.

 Perhaps one of the silver linings to the loss of Revolutionary City is that Williamsburg is nowhere near as crowded as it used to be.